FIRST: LETTERS-TO-THE-EDITOR, THEN NEWSLETTERS.

 Early on, my good friend Rebel Girl (aka Lisa Alvarez) became involved in these publications, writing thoughtful pieces and participating in the ongoing conversation about the newsletter's meaning and direction.
 To a lesser but significant extent, adjunct writing instructor Red Emma (aka Andrew Tonkovich), too, became involved, usually writing funny and acerbic pieces, such as the popular "Ask Miss Fortune" series.

 (Note: I sometimes used the pseudonym "Big Bill," a reference to a famous American labor leader.
-My use of this name evidently inspired the silly rumor that a certain IVC instructor named "Bill" was writing for Dissent/Vine.
-No, that Bill has never had any involvement with our publications.)
+My use of this name evidently inspired the silly rumor that a certain IVC counselor, Bill H, was writing for Dissent/Vine.
+No, Bill H has never had any involvement in our publications.)

 Dissent 1 was published on March 2, 1998.
 It announced: "The document you now hold in your hand is the first issue of a new union newsletter.
 It is produced by members of the SOCCCDFA who are outraged by the FA’s leadership and its odious alliances."